Remote Development with Linux

-However, if you are using a non-standard configuration or downstream distribution, you may run into issues.
+However, if you are using a non-standard configuration or downstream distribution of Linux, you may run into issues.
 This document provides information on requirements as well as tips to help you get up and running even if your configuration is only community-supported.

-Note that other extensions may have dependencies beyond those requirements listed here, so if you encounter an issue that only occurs with a particular extension, contact the extension authors for information on their native dependencies.
+Note that other extensions may have dependencies beyond those listed here.
+Some extensions also contain compiled native code that may not work on Alpine Linux, or ARMv7 (AArch32), or ARMv8 (AArch64).
+These platforms are considered in "preview" for this reason.
+If you encounter an issue that only occurs with a particular extension, contact the extension authors for information on their native dependencies.

 Local Linux prerequisites